History of the American legal profession: Colonial era

 From their inception, the American colonies followed the English common law tradition.
 Legal procedures in the 17th century were quite informal, with judges discussing issues directly with the people involved in the case.
 Citizens generally represented themselves, which resulted in benefits to some and disadvantages to others.
 The solution was to hire a professional lawyer.
 By 1700, both judges and judicial procedures had become much more formal; to win a case, a client needed a lawyer to handle the arguments, cite the precedents, and neutralize the opposing counsel.
-While England still kept an elaborate hierarchy of judges, barristers and solicitors with formal qualifications, colonial lawyers were '"jacks of all trades" who learned their skills by apprenticeship and by closely watching court procedures.
+While England still kept an elaborate hierarchy of judges, barristers and solicitors with formal qualifications, colonial lawyers were '"Jacks of all trades" who learned their skills by apprenticeship and by closely watching court procedures.
 Colonial legislatures passed laws to fix the fees lawyers could charge for standardized procedures and maintain these fees relatively low.
 This often led some lawyers to handle a high volume of cases more speedily.
 Provincial courts usually made a circuit between the different counties, spending a few days in each county seat.
-Each attorney might handle 30 to 40 cases in three or four days.
+Each attorney might handle thirty to forty cases in three or four days.
 The great majority of cases dealt with debts, which were quickly handled.
 Occasionally, there were land disputes, which were much more complicated and time-consuming because they required searches in legal titles, which were poorly indexed.
-Bystanders attended for the sport of watching the often dramatic cases.
-Lawyers thereby collected a steady stream of monthly income.
 This set them apart from the merchants, planters, and farmers who depended on seasonal sales or long-term trading voyages.
 Lawyers in Maryland accumulated large private libraries and chambers where they discussed legal matters with clients and trained their understudies.
 By becoming familiar with the intimate economic details of the counties, lawyers could take advantage of bargains.
 The close-knit nature of the profession also allowed them to build up their wealth, connections, and political base.
 They were highly flexible and had the time and opportunity to hold local offices in the public service, most of which paid poorly, but some of which were quite generous.
-Decade by decade, lawyers emerged as high income groups, with a wide range of contacts.
+Decade by decade, lawyers emerged as one of the highest income groups, with a wide range of contacts.